John Ward (prophet): Imprisonment and final years

 In 1832, Ward and Twort came into conflict with the authorities at Derby.
 They had posted placards announcing an address on a religious fast day, 15 July.
 These were torn down three times by a local clergyman, James Dean (d.
 1882), whom Twort assaulted.
 Ward and Twort were subsequently indicted for blasphemy and assault.
 Tried on 4 August before Sir James Alan Park, Twort was convicted of the assault, and both were found guilty of blasphemy, and sentenced to 18 months' imprisonment in Derby Gaol.
 The case had already become something of a cause célèbre, attracting the attention of the radical Richard Carlile, amongst others.
 On 15 August, Henry Hunt, another political radical and agitator, presented a petition to the House of Commons from 200 citizens of London, expressing "disgust and indignation" at the sentence, and praying for the release of Ward and Twort.
 Hunt made a violent attack on the government for prosecuting opinions; Member of Parliament Joseph Hume spoke in favour of the petition, and the Attorney General opposed.
 On Hunt's motion, the house was counted out while Alexander Perceval was speaking.
 No mitigation of the sentence was obtained, but the confinement, as Ward described it, was by no means harsh.

 Freed on 3 February 1834, Ward travelled to Bristol and preached to a congregation there.
 At the end of 1835 he had a paralytic stroke.
-On October 1836, he settled in Leeds.
+In October 1836, he settled in Leeds.
 He died at 91 Park Lane, Leeds, on 12 March 1837.